 Vacant property can often be a problem to manage and health and safety is a critical consideration when ensuring it is kept secure from unauthorised intruders, anti-social and criminal behaviour, especially since the property owner is legally liable for any mishaps that might befall trespassers as well as official visitors.

 However, it’s not just about keeping people out; securing the outside of the property is just as important as the menace of fly-tipping is a growing scourge on our streets and industrial estates as well as in open countryside.
-The waste is often unsafe, containing needles or potentially harmful substances, and dealing with it should be carried out under the strictly controlled Hazardous Waste Regulations, hence the need to use experienced specialists.
+The waste is often unsafe, containing needles or potentially harmful substances, and hazardous waste removal should be carried out under the strictly controlled Hazardous Waste Regulations, hence the need to hire established environmental cleaning companies.

 Far better to secure your site in the first place to stop this unauthorised dumping; concrete blocks, steel barriers or bollards are easily installed.